-During the 2017 Program Year DED reviewed the required schedule for monitoring compliance in §92.504(d) and developed and implemented a monitoring strategy for the 2017 Program Year (along with a strategy for the future years) to help improve our accomplishments of on-site reviews.
+During the 2018 Program Year DED reviewed the required schedule for monitoring compliance in §92.504(d) and developed and implemented a monitoring strategy for the 2018 Program Year (along with a strategy for the future years) to help improve our accomplishments of on-site reviews.

-In the 2017 Program Year, 30 on-site reviews were completed.
-Although the on-site reviews were limited, other reviews performed on the properties included: rent and income compliance reporting and draw down reviews.
+In the 2018 Program Year, 55 on-site reviews were completed.
+Other reviews performed on the properties included: rent and income compliance reporting and draw down reviews.